Why?

 Upgrades to Parks and Park Facilities

-96% of residents think upgrades to existing public restrooms are important, 94% of residents think upgrades to existing regional parks are important, 95% of residents think upgrades to existing public parks are important, 94% of residents think upgrades to existing beaches and shoreline parks are important, 92% of residents think upgrades to security of parks are important
+Upgrades to Parks and Park Facilities96% of residents think upgrades to existing public restrooms are important, 94% of residents think upgrades to existing regional parks are important, 95% of residents think upgrades to existing public parks are important, 94% of residents think upgrades to existing beaches and shoreline parks are important, 92% of residents think upgrades to security of parks are important

 How We Currently Plan

 The City currently uses the General Plan acreage-based standard of 2.8 acres per 1,000 population to plan for future parks on a community plan area basis.
-As the City has developed, this current standard creates some challenges:
+As the City has developed, this current standard creates significant challenges:

-- Limits comprehensive planning for an interconnected Citywide parks system
+• Limits comprehensive planning for an interconnected Citywide parks system

-- Urbanized areas lack available land
+• Does not recognize that urbanized areas lack available land

 City of San Diego Existing Parks